hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 ### The stakeholders and beneficiaries of this study include:
 - Government officials and policy makers interested in general public sentiment
-- Netflix, who's reputation as an ethical content provider is at stake, and who would also benefit to know the impact of their content on the public
+- Netflix, who's reputation as an ethical content provider is at stake and who would benefit to know the impact of their content on the public
+- News media outlets who want to know and/or report the reach and engagement of each of these controversies, and who are also an influence
-- Dave Chapelle and Joe Manchin, who would benefit to know both their impact on the public and public opinion of them, respectively.
+- Dave Chapelle and Joe Manchin, who would benefit to know both their impact on the public and public opinion of them, respectively

-### The Google Slides for this presentation will be available at:
+Google Slides for this presentation will be available at:

 ### This repository includes:
 - code for the text web scraping
-- code for NLP sentiment analysis.
+- code for NLP sentiment analysis
 - code for RShiny app built using this data, which will be available for viewing here: